hawkeye1900/SBC-Sept24/week-9/W9-S1-Introducing-React/challenge/readme.md

 ## Challenge

 In this exercise, we’ll build on the previous task by passing functions to components via props.
 Typically, props are used to pass data, but in React, it’s also possible to pass methods, allowing for more interactive components.
-You’ll adapt the previous exercise by passing the `setCount` function from `App.jsx` to each `Student` component, allowing each student to control the `count` state by clicking a button.
+Your challenge us to create a function in App.jsx called onClickStudent.
+This function takes an argument studentName and displays it after the list of students in App.jsx.
+The function should be passed to the Student component with a button being added to Student.jsx that when clicked invokes onClickStudentpassing the name of the active student.

 ## Key Learnings